pedrosmmc/learning-rest-web-services/README.md

 To manage persistence I used the implementation of JPA, Hibernate with the H2 in memory database.

-Simulation of the communication with the microservice and observation of the answers with Postman.
+Simulation of the communication with the microservice and observation of the responses with Postman.